anvy2/TypeScript-Next-App/README.md

 Lastly modify the scripts in package.json file with the one given here.

+Or just clone this repo and get rid of doing anything said above.
+Lol

 That's it.
 A complete development environment with typescript is ready to work on